Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/BulkLoading.md

 * `VALIDATION_MODE` - "dry run" to validate the data without loading it
 * `SIZE_LIMIT` - limit the amount of data being ingested
 * `PURGE` - delete any files from the stage which were successfully loaded.
 Default is `FALSE`
+  * If the purge operation fails for any reason, no error is returned
 * `RETURN_FAILED_ONLY` - returns only the failed rows.
 Default is `FALSE`
 * `ENFORCE_LENGTH` - will cause data that exceeds the column size defined in the table to be treated as errors.
 Default is `TRUE`
 * `TRUNCATECOLUMNS` - will cause data that exceeds the column size defined in the table to be truncated to the column size and not treated as an error.
 Default is `FALSE`